marius-duvillard/marius-duvillard.github.io/about.markdown

 Hey dude,

-Just a personal blog to share with you my project, ideas, music,... with you !
+Just a personal blog to share my project, ideas, music,... with you !

 Have fun, and don't hesitate to contact me [Here](mailto:{{site.email}}).